-Another example is Volvo, they use our technology to detect delays or hiccups in the car manufacturing process.
+Another example is Volvo: they use our technology to detect delays or hiccups in the car manufacturing process.
 When launching a new model or model year change, cars do not always follow the normal flow.
 This can create bottlenecks in the manufacturing process or make it challenging to locate a car after it’s completely finished and parked on a huge site.
-Volvo thus equipped their cars with Sensolus trackers to locate them both indoors and outdoors.
+Volvo therefore equipped their cars with Sensolus trackers to locate them both indoors and outdoors.

 Bluetooth and LPWAN – A perfect match

 Since Sensolus’ tracking technology is mainly used in industrial environments it needs to last for many years in the field without charging.
 The trackers need to function autonomously.
 Therefore all data is communicated via a public low-power wide area network (LPWAN), in our case Sigfox.
 LPWANs are extremely energy-efficient and cost-effective.
 However, they do come with stringent constraints in bandwidth and the number of messages that can be sent.
 For example, Sigfox allows a maximum of 140 messages per day of only twelve bytes.
 On top of this, there’s a legal limit of six messages per hour (in Europe).

 In many cases, you need more bandwidth or a real-time local interaction with the trackers.
 Here, Bluetooth has an important role to play.
 Additionally, Bluetooth is the standard in smartphones.
 So smartphones are the perfect terminals for mobile users to perform real-time interactions in the field.